CharlieTap/synk/README.md

 # How does it work?

 Synk is a state based CRDT library, it monitors state changes over time using a special type of [timestamp](https://github.com/CharlieTap/hlc)  which is capable of tracking events in a distributed system (your application).
-Synk maintains this data in its own persistent key value storage database, it's important to understand synk does not store your data, merely it stores timestamps associated with it.
+Synk maintains this data in its own persistent key value storage database locally on each client, it's important to understand synk does not store your data, merely it stores timestamps associated with it.

 In order for Synk to work, it needs to be informed of when state is created or updated in your application.
 It exposes two functions for this purpose: